siffiejoe/lua-luaepnf/doc/readme.txt

     contained in `func()`.
 It returns an LPeg grammar table containing the patterns for the rule definitions.
 If a table is given as a second argument, the patterns are stored there.
 This can be used to change/complete an existing grammar.
+The parameter `e` can be used if `func` expects a function environment different from `_G`.

 *   `epnf.parse( g, name, input [, ...] ) -> ast, name, input`